 Your seat belt is your baby’s first car seat.
 When worn properly, the seat belt will help keep you and your unborn child safe in a crash.
 Everyone – pregnant or not – should wear their seat belt in the same way.

-The lap belt should rest low and flat on the tops of the thighs; this ensures that the lap belt will start and stay on the strong hip bones.
+Lap Belt: The lap belt should rest low and flat on the tops of the thighs.
+This ensures that the lap belt will start and stay on the strong hip bones.
 If the lap belt rests on the abdomen, the forces of the crash are put on the weakest, most vulnerable organs in the body – the kidneys, liver, spleen, intestines, and lower spinal cord – and for pregnant moms, the baby & placenta too.

-With regard to products like the Pixie Pregnancy Seat Belt that try to change how the shoulder belt rests, it is important to note that real world evidence does not point to the shoulder belt being a problem.
+With regard to positioners that try to change how the shoulder belt rests, it is important to note that real world evidence does not point to the shoulder belt being a problem.
 Kathleen Klinich, a leading researcher who published a 2008 study on pregnant women in crashes noted that “There’s nothing I know of suggesting that the shoulder belt is responsible for loading the pregnant abdomen; case reports I have seen indicate that if there is a problem, it is loading from the lap belt which is riding up too high over the abdomen.”

 A lot of pregnant moms worry about the airbag.
 Don’t.
 Data from this study suggests that restraint by an airbag plus shoulder & lap belt leads to fetal outcomes that are as good as restraint by just a shoulder & lap belt; airbags do not appear to worsen fetal outcomes.